dschnare/purejs/README.markdown

 Installation
 --------------------

-The `src/pure.js` file is the source file with inline commenting, and the `pure-min.js` file is the minified obfucated source file.
+The `src/pure.js` file is the source file with inline commenting, and the `bin/pure.min.js` file is the minified obsfucated source file.

 To install simply download one of the files above and include them via a `<script>` element.